ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Another example use is concurrent multipath, where the transport protocol simultaneously schedules flows to aggregate the capacity across multiple paths.
-{{?RFC6356}} presents an experimental congestion control algorithm for MP-TCP that couples the congestion control algorithms running on different subflows by linking their increase functions, and dynamically controlling the overall aggressiveness of the multipath flow.
+{{?RFC6356}} is an Experimental RFC specifying a concurrent multipath congestion control algorithm for TCP (MP-TCP).
 {{?RFC8041}} discusses use cases and operational experience in real networks.